nesi/support-docs/docs/General/FAQs/Common_questions_about_the_platform_refresh.md

 We’re bringing on more efficient CPUs, more powerful GPUs, enhanced storage capabilities, and new cloud-native development environments.
 This evolution in our platform enables NeSI to upgrade our existing services, grow our technology partnerships, and unlock a richer array of services beyond traditional HPC.

-## Are any NeSI Services impacted by this change?
+## Which NeSI Services are impacted by this change?

 All NeSI compute, storage and data services will leverage the new infrastructure.
 We also expect our Consultancy and Training Service to realise benefits from the new platforms.